 The College senior leadership team implement these matters on an ongoing basis.
-The head and bursar report to the board of trustees.
-The bursar reports to the head and to the board of trustees.
+The head reports to the board of trustees.
+The Finance Manager, Human Resource Manager, Examinations Officer and Estates Manager report to the head.
 The trustees are satisfied that the major risks identified have been adequately mitigated where necessary.
 It is recognised that this process provides reasonable assurance that identified risks are being mitigated, but this cannot provide absolute assurance.